bluecats/bluecats-android-sdk/README.md

 [ ![Download](https://api.bintray.com/packages/bluecats/maven/bluecats-android-sdk/images/download.svg) ](https://bintray.com/bluecats/maven/bluecats-android-sdk/\_latestVersion)

 The BlueCats' SDKs have been developed for easy integration and to offer flexibility across different use cases.
-Please let us know if you have any questions at developers@bluecats.com.
+Please email us at <a href="mailto:developers@bluecats.com">developers@bluecats.com</a> if you have any questions!

 **See the [BlueCats Developer Portal](https://developer.bluecats.com) for SDK documentation and getting started guides.**